brookspeppin/WorkspaceONE/Show-Progress/README.md

 **Interval**

 Interval in seconds between each toast.
 90 seems like a pretty good balance of notifying enough, but not frequently.

+## Deployment in WorkspaceONE
+1. Download, Show-Progress.ps1, Show-Progress.vbs, and ws1.jpg
+2. Decide where on client you want these to download to and edit Show-Progress.vbs since it is hard coded.
+2. In AW Console, go to Devices, Staging and Provisioning, Components, Files/Action
+3. Add a new file/action
+4. Add all 3 files in "Files" tab.
+Include full path you decided in step 2.
+5. In Manifest, add an Action: [Run, Admin, Full path of Show-Progress.vbs, 0]
+6. Save, then go up to Product list and create a new product with this manifest.
+7. Deploy to smart group